AshleyBleggi/BillCalculator/README.md

 ARGO team lead: Christopher Tull ( chris@argolabs.org )

+## Progress to Date

+RateParser was incorporated in the bill calculator tool.
+Selection element was added for users to specify their water district.
+Based on the selected district, the most recent OWRS information will be retrieved.
+The tool will calculate commodity charge, total bill, water use and charges in each tier shown in plots and table.
+Bill calculator is built compatible with different rate structures.

 ## Resources

 General background information on water rate design [here](https://github.com/California-Data-Collaborative/Open-Water-Rate-Specification/blob/master/AWE-Building-a-better-RateStructure.pdf).
 Especially pages 24+